Sunday, April 26, 2026

 .

-Malacca - Something Bakery
+Malacca - Something Bakery and Crabs

 I recently went on a short trip to Malacca and discovered a lovely café slightly off the beaten track called Something Bakery.
 The entrance is tucked away at the side of the building, and there’s free parking available, which is a nice bonus.
 Their coffee is excellent, and the crêpe cake is just as good — definitely worth a visit.